cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 #### Acceptance Criteria
 - [ ] Navigation bar must have a button for viewing all of the authenticated user's challenges (`/users/:userId/challenges`)
-- [ ] The user can click on a challenge to view its details (title, description, challenge composition (including number of cards), tags).
+- [ ] The user can click on a challenge to view its details (title, description, challenge composition (including number of stars)).
 - [ ] Only logged in users can view `/challenges`.
 - [ ] Only logged in users can view `/challenges/:challengeId`.